French Sentences: Simple Guide, Structure, Examples, Exercises

-This basic structure serves as the foundation for creating more complex sentences by adding modifiers, adjectives, adverbs, and other grammatical elements to convey more precise meanings and nuances.
+This structure serves as a basis for building more complex sentences by adding modifiers, adjectives, adverbs and other grammatical elements that allow for more precise meanings and nuances to be expressed.

 Elements of the sentence

-• Subject.
-It’s the person, animal or object that executes or experiences the action.
+1. The subject is the person, animal or thing that performs or experiences the action.

 How to form sentences in French

-French sentence structure with examples of affirmative, interrogative, and negative sentences in French
+French sentence structure with examples of affirmative, interrogative, and negative sentences in French.
+How to form sentences in french

 • Affirmative sentences